MatteuSan/himig/specs/components/index.md

 ```

 ## Extending Components
-Creating your own variant component uses Gaia's provided extension API.
+Creating your own variant component uses Himig's provided extension API.
 Instantiate a new variant by calling the `extend()` mixin and filling in the variant name parameter.

 ```scss
 @use 'node_modules/@matteusan/himig';